Local Area Attractions

-Located nearby is a 7000 acre off road park with over 100 miles of trails.
+Located nearby at (14) miles, is a 7000 acre off road park with over 100 miles of trails.
 New trails being opened up regularly!
 Trails consist of novice, intermediate, and advanced levels.
 There are smooth wide trails for the beginners and challenging hill climbs for the more advanced riders.
 Bring your off road vehicle and stay with with us while you ride.

 Highlands Museum and Discovery Center